weenhanceit/infrastructure/README.md

 at `/tmp/redis.domain_name`.

 ## Prerequisites
-This document assumes you've already set up an EC2 instance, that CodeDeploy can deploy to the EC2 instance, and that you've set up an RDS Postgres instance.
+This document assumes you've already set up a server, and a Postgres instance.

 ## Common First Steps
 These steps are necessary whether you want to deploy a static web site or a Rails application.

-1. Log in to the EC2 instance via SSH
+1. Log in to the server via SSH
 ```
-    ssh -i ~/.ssh/weita.pem ubuntu@URL-of-ec2-instance
+    ssh -i ~/.ssh/weita.pem ubuntu@URL-of-server
 ```
 2. Get the set-up scripts:
 ```